24th Special Operations Wing: World War II

-It was activated on 25 December 1942 to control all Army Air Forces units on Iceland and subsequently disestablished in June 1944.
+The 24th Composite Wing was activated on 25 December 1942 to control all Army Air Forces units on Iceland and subsequently disestablished in June 1944.

 Post war era

 From August 1946 until replaced by the Antilles Air Division in July 1948 the wing supervised large numbers of major and minor bases and Air Force units in the Caribbean area from Puerto Rico to British Guiana.

 Panama and special operations

 A 24th TASS O-2A and an Illinois ANG OA-37B over Honduras, 1984.

 It was organized once more in November 1967 in the Panama Canal Zone, replacing the 5700th Air Base Wing.
 The wing assumed operation and maintenance responsibilities for Howard and Albrook Air Force Bases and a special operations mission that included air transport, paramilitary operations, exercise participation, civic actions in Central and South America, search and rescue missions, humanitarian operations, mercy missions, aeromedical evacuation, and support of Army Special Forces, U.S. military assistance units, and training of Latin American air forces.
 From its activation in 1967 until mid-1972, the 24th Wing operated the USAF Tropic Survival School at Albrook.
 It also controlled various rotational detachments from 1967–1987.
-The wing lost UH–1 helicopters and control of search and rescue missions in the area after 1 March 1983.
-The wing inactivated on 31 January 1987, its subordinate components reassigned directly to the USAF Southern Air Division.
+The wing lost Bell UH–1 Iroquois helicopters and control of search and rescue missions in the area after 1 March 1983.
+The wing inactivated on 31 January 1987, its subordinate components were reassigned directly to the USAF Southern Air Division.

-The 24th was reactivated on 1 January 1989, as the 24th Composite Wing assuming responsibilities for Howard AFB and Albrook AFS.
+The 24th was reactivated on 1 January 1989, as the 24th Composite Wing again assuming responsibilities for Howard and Albrook.
 The wing flew combat sorties in the Invasion of Panama, December 1989 – January 1990.
 The wing trained foreign and domestic pilots in forward air control.
 It again flew search and rescue, aeromedical airlift and disaster relief missions in the Latin American region from 1989–1990.
 Members of the wing deployed to Southwest Asia to provide air liaison support between ground forces and air operations from 1 October 1990 – February 1991.
 When the 24th Composite Wing inactivated in 1991, its assets were placed under Air Forces in Panama.

-On 11 February 1992 the wing again reactivated as the 24th Wing and became the senior USAF organization in Panama and replaced the previous command and division-level Air Force host units.
-In June 1992, it began operating the only C–21, CT–43, C–27 and special mission C–130s in Air Combat Command.
+On 11 February 1992 the wing again reactivated as the 24th Wing and became the ranking USAF organization in Panama and replaced the previous command and division-level Air Force host units.
+In June 1992, it began operating the only Learjet C-21, Boeing CT-43 Bobcat, Alenia C-27 Spartan and special mission Lockheed C-130 Hercules in Air Combat Command.
 The wing provided control and support to multi-service units directed by United States Southern Command and United States Southern Air Force from 1992–1999.
 Missions included counter-narcotics operations, aerial command and control, intratheater airlift, security assistance and defense of the Panama Canal.
-The wing operated both Howard Air Force Base and Albrook Air Force Station.

 On 1 April 1997 the 310th Airlift Squadron was reassigned to Air Mobility Command's 21st Air Force.
-The 24th Wing was inactivated on 1 November 1999 with the closure of Howard AFB and its turnover to the Panamanian government.
+The 24th Wing was inactivated on 1 November 1999 with the closure of Howard and its turnover to the Panamanian government.